Tonywilson1211/P1_Photohouse/README.md

 1. Open [GitHub](https://github.com/).
 2. Click on the project to be cloned.
-3. You will be provided with three options to choose from, HTTPS, SSH or GitHub CLI, click the clipboard icon in order to copy the URL..
+3. You will be provided with three options to choose from, HTTPS, SSH or GitHub CLI, click the clipboard icon in order to copy the URL.
 4. Once you click the button the fork will be in your repository.
 5. Open a new terminal.
 6. Change the current working directory to the location that you want the cloned directory.